Oren93/sign_lang_data/README.md

 If you're contributing to the project, you can fork the repository and make a PR.

-If you haven't done so yet, please contact hafsteine@hi.is to let us know that you're joining the coding effort.
+If you haven't done so yet, please contact hafsteinne@hi.is to let us know that you're joining the coding effort.

 ### Tasks to help with